kevin-crook-ucb/ucb_mids_w205_repo/breakouts/week_02/breakout_instructions_02.md

   * Concise
   * Convincing

-For project 1, you will be asked to analyze a database of sales data and make recommendations to executives in the form of executive summaries, backed up by data in the form of tabular data and/or data visualizations.
-For everything you propose, you will need to back it up with data.

-## Breakout 2 - Reading and understanding a data model to determine how to join tables
+## Breakout 3 - Reading and understanding a data model to determine how to join tables

 In this breakout your team will walk through the sales database data model (DM) in entity-relationship diagram (ERD) notation for the primary dataset.